-Offit joined the ACIP in October 1998 and was among those who voted in favor of the rotavirus vaccine being included on the CDC’s list of vaccines recommended for routine use in children—while at the same time sharing ownership of a patent for a rotavirus vaccine being developed under a grant from Merck.
+Offit joined the ACIP in October 1998 and three times voted in favor on decisions related to the use of the rotavirus vaccine, including a vote to add the vaccine to the CDC’s Vaccines For Children program—while at the same time sharing ownership of a patent for a rotavirus vaccine being developed under a grant from Merck.

 A member of the CDC’s advisory committee until June 2003, Offit’s vaccine was approved by the FDA in 2006 under the trademark “RotaTeq”.
 The Children’s Hospital of Philadelphia was listed alongside Offit as a patent owner on the filing certificate issued by the US Patent and Trademark Office, and the hospital sold its stake in RotaTeq in 2008 under a deal in which Offit profited handsomely; he has acknowledged that the deal made him “several million dollars, a lot of money”.